LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 information prospective users need to become productive with it, without having to collect it from different sites and blogs, and without falling into choice paralysis.
-'Productive' means going beyond teaching users about lists and macros, and including information on how to write libraries, unit-test them, use CI and code coverage, and publish them to Quicklisp.
+'Productive' means going beyond teaching users about lists and macros, and including information on how to [write libraries][lib], unit-test them, use [CI and code coverage][ci], and publish them to Quicklisp.

 Currently we have [tutorials][tut], a [style guide][style], a showcase of [success stories][story], and a collection of [Lisp books][book].